-Athens is a mid-sized city located in the state of Georgia.
-The city has a population of 120,813 residents.
+Located in the state of Georgia, Athens is a moderately-sized city with a population of 120,813 residents.
 Athens could be a great place for young adults and students as the average age of 27 years old is below the nation’s average.
 If you are not a fan of long commutes, you will enjoy living in Athens.
 With average one way commute time of only 20 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

 Whether you’re relocating to a new city to be closer to family, friends or for a new job, living in Athens could be a positive experience compared to other cities in Georgia if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
 Using the livability score which includes data from categories like amenities, employment, housing, you can easily compare the best places to live in Athens and also determine if there are any nearby cities that might be a better match for your lifestyle.
 You can also compare Athens to Georgia and the national average.

 With a livability score of 78 out of 100, Athens is ranked #2,136 in the United States and #14 in Georgia.
 Compared to the US average, Athens ranks among some of the best places to live in the country!
 Another exciting tidbit, is that Athens ranks better than 90% of all US cities!
 There are seven total categories that generate the livability score.
 Athens scores well for cost of living (A+).
 There is at least one category that did not score well in Athens.
 The following was graded with a disappointing score: crime (F), education (F) and employment (F).